Could robots be programmed to evolve?

 Asked by: Tim Roberts, Leicester

 Yes.
-In research that was published in August 2015, teams in Cambridge and Zurich built robots (pictured above) that evolve through successive generations.
+In research that was published in August 2015, teams in Cambridge and Zurich built robots (shown below) that evolve through successive generations.

 The ‘mother’ is a robotic arm that builds ‘baby’ robots out of small cubes.
 Each cube has a mechanism where one side can waggle.
 When you place it on a surface, it clumsily drags itself around.
 The mother glues these moveable cubes together in various arrangements.
 Some combinations move further and faster than others.
 The mother robot builds each arrangement using assembly instructions in the form of a ‘genome’ that is passed between successive generations of robots.